MUSPED 6002 - Pedagogy Practicum IV

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-During the semester attendance at workshops and teaching practice, plus approximately 19.5 hours preparation per week, will result in approximately 24 hours workload per week.
+During the semester attendance at workshops and teaching practice as outlined in 4.3, plus approximately 19.5 hours preparation per week, will result in approximately 24 hours workload per week.

 Learning Activities Summary

-48 hours of individually arranged placements in various school and studio instrumental programs off-campus in Adelaide.
+48 hours of individually arranged placements in the Young Conservatorium, the Conservatorium’s Keyboard Musicianship Programs, and various school and studio instrumental programs off-campus in Adelaide.
 Placements will entail observation, co-teaching and solo teaching (some video-recorded), a portion of this activity to be in connection with the required project.

 6 hrs of workshops co-ordinating and providing feedback in relation to the teaching practice and project undertaken.